Idukki

 Edge cases: bystanders and deleted posts

 Two more catch brands out.
-Identifiable people who are not the creator, a friend in the shot, can have their own rights, especially in stricter jurisdictions; favour content where everyone visible is the creator or has consented.
-And if a creator deletes the original post, your licence to the copy you cleared still stands, but only if you kept your own copy of the asset and the permission record.
+An identifiable person who is not the creator (a friend in the shot) can hold their own rights, especially in stricter jurisdictions, so favour content where everyone visible is the creator or has consented.
+The other trap: if a creator deletes the original post, your licence to the copy you cleared still stands, but only if you kept your own copy of the asset and the permission record.
 Relying on a live link to the original is fragile.

 Sources & notes